20293 Blog 1200×675

 Herbal Supplements

-The gut microbiome also plays a key role in immune function and the production of antimicrobial proteins.
+The gut microbiome plays a key role in immune function and the production of antimicrobial proteins.
 Therefore, a diet containing prebiotic and probiotic foods is beneficial.
 Probiotic foods contain live helpful bacteria, while prebiotic foods contain fiber and oligosaccharides that feed and maintain healthy colonies of those bacteria.
 Examples of probiotic foods include yogurt (with live active cultures), fermented vegetables, kefir, kombucha tea, sauerkraut, tempeh, kimchi, and miso.
 Some good prebiotic foods choices are asparagus, bananas, onion, garlic, leeks, artichokes, and seaweed.

 Sleep